omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates and update_instance_hidden every day

-## 7/3/19
-(uploaded at work)
-- base_generic.css (also uploaded on later date)
-- base_generic.html (also uploaded on later date)
-- user_page.html (also uploaded on later date)
-- workoutinstance_detail.html

 ## 7/9/19
-(uploaded at work)
+(uploaded at home)
+- base_generic.html
 - base_generic.css
-- user_page.css
-- base_generic.html
-- user_page.html
-- views.py
+- base_generic.js

-## functionality completed on 7/3/19
-- moved buttons to after workout name title on workoutinstance_detail
-- added a blank div across top of screen on base generic for sidebar nav to have background fully across

 ## functionality completed on 7/9/19
 - slight styling changes
 - fixed requests issue where it wouldn't get rid of request after accepting
 - added script source to font awesome
+- moved athletes/coaches/groups to sidebar
+- dropdowns in sidebar

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.